derekmerck/OrthancDocker/README.md

 ORTHANC_PEER_[0-3]=""  # Known Orthanc peers in "name,url,user,password" format
 ```

-_Note: avoid using `,` or escaped characters like quotes in passwords as they interfere with the simple string splitting used for parsing here._
+_NOTE: avoid using `,` or escaped characters like quotes in passwords as they interfere with the simple string splitting used for parsing here._

-The postgres plugin can be similarly configured using "ORTHANC_PG" variables
+The postgres plugin can be similarly configured using `ORTHANC_PG` variables

 ```bash
 ORTHANC_PG_ENABLED=false